appurist/sossbox/doc/SOSSBox REST API.md

 `{ asset metadata definition, required type, optional uid … }` Response body:
 `{ uid: new_asset_uuid, asset metadata fields … }`
-Stores the metadata for an asset, optionally assigning a UUID to a new asset.
+Stores the metadata for an asset, optionally assigning a specific UUID to a new asset.
 Enables `POST` or `PUT` to an actual binary asset by ID (below), if the asset is not a JSON document.

 #### PUT /assets/:id
 Request body: